codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 </details>

-This method is somewhat problematic when the length of the internal arrrays is a subject to change thorough the calculations.
+This method is somewhat problematic when the width of the internal arrrays is a subject to change thorough the calculations.
 While both buffers can be easily reallocated to grow or shrink (for example to add new rows), changing the width of the array causes that the data in rows needs to be manually "shifted apart", and entries in the rows array need to be updated.

 This approach is also requires additional book-keeping when used for jagged arrays, unless entries of adjacent rows are clearly separated (as it happens for, for example, an array of C-strings).